apache/nuttx/configs/sama5d4-ek/README.txt

         nsh> cat /mnt/sd1/atest.txt
         This is a test

+       NOTE:  See the next section entitled "Auto-Mounter" for another way to mount your SD card.

     4) Before removing the card, you must umount the file system.
 This is equivalent to "ejecting" or "safely removing" the card on Windows:  It flushes any cached data to an SD card and makes the SD card unavailable